Most Health Groups Question the Safety of GM foods

 Do health groups believe genetically modified foods on the market are safe, there is not enough evidence to determine if genetically modified foods on the market are safe, or there is enough evidence to determine that genetically modified foods on the market are not safe?

-Do health groups believe labeling of genetically engineered ingredients should be mandatory, labeling of genetically engineered ingredients should only occur if the ingredient is not substantially equivalent?
+Do health groups believe labeling of genetically engineered ingredients should be mandatory, labeling of genetically engineered ingredients should only be mandatory if the ingredient is not substantially equivalent, or labeling of genetically engineered ingredients should never be mandatory?

 Do public health groups believe there should be a moratorium on all or some commercial GM foods or crops, or there should not be a moratorium on all or some commercial GM foods or crops?

-All health groups that consist of primarily health practitioners were included such as physicians, nurses, dietitians and nutritionists.
+Criteria for groups: All health groups that consist of primarily health practitioners were included such as physicians, nurses, dietitians and nutritionists.
 Groups that consisted largely of both health professionals and scientists in other fields were excluded.
-Hospitals and medical centers were excluded.
+Individual hospitals and medical centers were excluded, but groups operating or representing many hospitals or medical centers were included.
 Regulatory agencies were excluded.
-Physician-based groups that did not consist of primarily medical doctors and/or doctors of osteopathic medicine were excluded.
 All statements made before 1996 or after 2019 were excluded.
-Documents that were undated but referred to an event that occurred between 1996 and 2019 were included.
+Documents that were undated but referred to an event that occurred between 1996 and 2019, or could otherwise be dated (e.g., the group wasn’t formed until 1996), were included.

-Rationale for group criteria: Groups that consisted of both health professionals and scientists in other fields were excluded in order to try to separate scientists from health professionals.
-Regulatory agencies were excluded due to questions about whether regulations were adequate which may skew results in favor of current regulations being adequate.
+Rationale for group criteria: Groups that consisted of mostly health professionals and scientists in other fields were excluded in order to try to separate non-health scientists from health professionals.
+Groups operating or representing many hospitals or medical centers were included as they represent large numbers of health professionals.
+Regulatory agencies were excluded due to questions about GM food safety and whether regulations were adequate which may skew results in favor of current regulations being adequate.
 Regulatory agencies also often have the dual job of regulating and promoting GMOs.
 The focus is on GM foods currently on the market and therefore statements before 1996 could not adequately assess GM foods currently on the market.

 “genetically modified foods” “medical group”